 A few facts about Matka Canyon

 This spectacular place was actually not made by nature.
-In 1938 the dam was built on river Treska, creating the artificial lake surrounded by high mountains, the oldest lake of that kind in Macedonia.
+In 1938 the dam was built on river Treska, creating the artificial lake surrounded by high mountains, the oldest lake of that kind in North Macedonia.

 The Matka Canyon covers the area of around 5,000 hectares.
 20% of the plant species you can see here are endemic, meaning they can’t be found anywhere else.
 You can also see 77 kinds of butterflies in the area!